Anastasios Kantoutsis

 Anastasios Kantoutsis (Αναστάσιος Καντούτσης, born 23 May 1994) is a Greek professional footballer who plays as a centre back for Football League club Kalamata.

 Club career

 Born on 23 May 1994, Kantoutsis started his career with the youth squad of Atromitos, where he made a total of 68 appearances.
 In 2012, he was promoted to the men's team and immediately loaned out to Kalamata, where he played for the next two years, amassing a total of 50 caps.
 In the 2014–2015 season, Kantoutsis was once again loaned out, this time to Football League side Fokikos, where he featured in 20 matches.
 After he was released from his contract with Atromitos, Kantoutsis moved to Cyprus and signed a contract with Omonia.
 In the summer of 2016, Kantoutsis was released from his contract with the Cypriot club, and subsequently returned to Greece, signing for Gamma Ethniki side Ergotelis.
-Barely a month after signing his contract with the club however, Kantoutsis requested his contract be terminated due to personal reasons.
+Barely a month after signing his contract with the club however, Kantoutsis requested his contract be terminated for personal reasons.